Susan Snowdon

 Dame Susan Snowdon, (born 1 April 1951) is a former teacher and magistrate.
-She is the current Lord Lieutenant of Durham and the first woman to hold that post.
+She was the Lord Lieutenant of Durham from 2013 to 2026 and was the first woman to hold that post.

-Early life

-Snowdon was born on 1 April 1951.
-Her father was a shop-keeper.
+In 2026, Snowdon was appointed President of Point North, the community foundation for County Durham and Tees Valley.

 Career

-Snowdon was a primary school teacher in Chilton and Ferryhill, County Durham.
+Snowdon was born on 1 April 1951; her father was a shop-keeper.
+She was a primary school teacher in Chilton and Ferryhill, County Durham.
 In 1989, in order to advance her career and become a deputy head teacher, she underwent a medical.
 This showed that her aortic valve "had completely perished" and she required immediate surgery to prevent her death by Christmas of that year.
 The surgery, in which a metal valve was successfully fitted, saved her life.
 However, such a major health issue meant that she could no longer teach.

 On 3 August 2006, she was commissioned a Deputy Lieutenant (DL) in the County of Durham.
-On 8 March 2013, she was appointed Lord Lieutenant of County Durham, becoming the Queen's representative in the county.
+On 8 March 2013, she was appointed Lord Lieutenant of County Durham.
 She succeeded Sir Paul Nicholson to become the county's 30th Lord Lieutenant.
 Following the death of Queen Elizabeth II, she remained in her position but as the King’s representative in county Durham.

 Snowdon was appointed a Dame Commander of the Royal Victorian Order (DCVO) in the 2025 Birthday Honours.